 We said goodbye before midnight as Danlei still had a lot to do.
 She was heading to her boyfriend’s office, where the architect had just finished a day’s work.
 To the couple, the evening was still young.
 She wanted to show him what she had bought from the market for their rented apartment.
 She wanted to tell him that she had met up with her Cape Town friend and done things at Cape Town pace.
 She wanted to plan a hike, a trip to the beach, and do things she would be doing in Cape Town.
 In truth, she wanted to take the next flight back to Africa’s southernmost city.

-Danlei’s story is one of a series of upcoming posts on reserve culture shock experienced by the Chinese diaspora in Africa.
+Danlei’s story is one of a series of upcoming posts on reverse culture shock experienced by the Chinese diaspora in Africa.